Considerations and Support Information

 Data types from the source and target systems you use are mapped to and mapped from a core set of generic data types in Oracle Cloud Infrastructure Data Integration.

-In the set of generic data types, some of the types have additional length or scale properties that you can use to further constrain the data type.
+In the set of generic data types, some types have length, scale, and other properties that you can use to further constrain the data type.

 The Expression operator in Data Integration does not yet support all the generic data types.
 You can create a new attribute based on a generic data type only if the generic type is supported.